 The talk range depends on the environment and terrain.
-The radio can reach (up to about 10km) in wide open spaces, without obstructions such as hills or buildings.
+In general the radio can reach further in wide open spaces, without obstructions such as hills or buildings.
+It will be affected by concrete structures, heavy foliage and by operating radios indoors or in vehicles.
 Don't try to use two radio units which are less than 1.5m (5 feet) apart.
 Otherwise, you may experience interference.